Your feet. They help you stand, get around and stay in shape.

 Make sure you keep your toes flexible.
 Keep them moving.
 You can do this by avoiding shoe-wear that constricts your feet.

 If you feel that you have a bunion visiting a foot doctor who specializes in orthopaedic surgery is recommended.
-Doing this will allow you to get a thorough analysis of your situation, so all your options can be provided to you.
+Doing this will allow you to get a thorough analysis of your situation and all of your options provided to you.
 Learn more about what to expect when you visit your foot surgeon here.

 If you suffer from a bunion, make an appointment with an orthopaedic specialist.
-To learn more about the Department of Orthopaedic Surgery, visit ortho.keckmedicine.org.
+To learn more about the USC Orthopaedic Surgery, visit ortho.keckmedicine.org.
 To schedule an appointment with an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/.